What Accountability means in a relationship?

 WHY IS TAKING RESPONSIBILITY IMPORTANT?

-Accountability is being entirely responsible for what we do and say in a relationship.
+Accountability is being entirely responsible for what we do and says in a relationship.
 Once we commit to our partner, we must weigh taking specific actions and be liable before saying particular things.

 Based on the equation and relationships, accountability partners can be defined and the responsibilities can be jolted on.

-WHY PEOPLE REFUSE TO TAKE UP THE RESPONSIBILITY?
+WHY DO PEOPLE REFUSE TO TAKE UP THE RESPONSIBILITY?

-There are many times where people do not want to be responsible or accountable for the actions that are done by the partners.
+There are many times when people do not want to be responsible or accountable for the actions that are done by their partners.
 It could be a matter of guilt or shame or stigma attached to the actions.
 Hence there is a high possibility that people refuse to take up the responsibility of accountability partners.

 NOW LET’S DEFINE ACCOUNTABILITY USING 3 C’s –